omkarcloud/google-maps-scraper/README.md

         "has_phone": True,
     }
 ```

-## Why do I not need to specify Chrome Driver Location in Bot?
+## Why is there no need to specify the Chrome Driver Location in the Bot?

-The Google Maps Scraper is built with Bose Framework which handles download of the correct driver, add anti-blocking feautres to fly under the radar of bot detectors by default and helps us in debugging.
+The Google Maps Scraper is built using the Bose Framework, which takes care of downloading the correct driver, has anti-blocking features to evade bot detectors and greatly helps us in debugging.

-It's a great bot development framework that I feel should be in the toolkit of every Bot Developer.
-I encourage you learn more about it [here](https://www.omkar.cloud/bose/)
+I believe Bose Framework is a great tool that should be a part of every Bot Developer's toolkit.
+I encourage you to learn about bose by visiting their [docs](https://www.omkar.cloud/bose/).

 ## Get Custom Bot 🤖